mgarbade/sasnet/README.md

 # sasnet

-Most of the code in this repository was written by modifying a duplicate of DrSleep's-deeplab-tensorflow project
+Most of the code in this repository was written by modifying a duplicate of Vladimir Nekrasov's - tensorflow-deeplab-resnet project